juxor/afaq/markdown/secIint.md

 others who accumulate wealth by the labour of their serfs."_ [Kropotkin, **Words of a Rebel**, p.
 208]

-Thus the aim of anarchism is to create a society in which every person _"should have the material and moral means to develop his humanity"_ and so to _"**organise society in such a way that every individual . . . should find . .
+Thus the aim of anarchism is to create a society in which every person _should have the material and moral means to develop his humanity"_ and so to _"**organise society in such a way that every individual . . . should find . .
 . approximately equal means for the development of [their] various faculties and for their utilisation in [their] work**; to create a society which would